nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a person
+If TAPro does not have any student contacts, the following comamnds can be used to add some students.

+1. Adding a person

+   1. Prerequisites: No persons in the list.

+   1. Command 1: `addstu n/John Doe p/98765432 e/johndoe@example.com nn/e0123456 a/311, Clementi Ave 2, #02-25
+      t/friends t/owesMoney`
+   2. Command 2: `addstu n/Mary Jane p/91234911 e/janemary@example.com nn/e0123457 a/312, Clementi St 1, #03-25
+      t/friends t/owesTutorial2`

 ### Deleting a person

 1. Deleting a person while all persons are being shown